matias2018/a11y/README.md

 Get Involved:

-Learn more about web accessibility at the Web Accessibility Initiative (WAI).
+Learn more about web accessibility at the [Web Accessibility Initiative (WAI)](https://www.w3.org/WAI/).
-Find resources and tools for creating accessible websites at WordPress
+Find resources and tools for creating accessible websites at [WordPress Accessibility](https://wordpress.org/plugins/accessibility/)